-How to Say NO in American English in Different Situations
+How to Say NO in American English in Awkward Situations Without Being Rude

 No matter what situation you are in, saying, “NO,” might be the only option you have.
 However, there are ways to say, “NO” and not offend someone, while being able to get your point across.
 In this article, we will take a look at three different situations in which we may need to say, “NO.” We will also focus on pronunciation and tone of voice as we deliver the news.